SMA Sunny Boy RS485 Modbus to MQTT Integration Guide

 print(f”Active Power: {power} W”) # Output: -15 W

-• Native S32/U32 Translation: The gateway’s firmware natively handles both signed and unsigned 32-bit registers.
-Simply set the register type in the UI.
+- Native S32/U32 Translation: The gateway’s firmware natively handles both signed and unsigned 32-bit registers.
+Simply set the register type in the UI, and it automatically handles the -1 offset internally.

 Retrofitting Commercial SMA Deployments?

-Save engineering time by not debugging Python Modbus parsers.
-See how integrators use Valtoris Edge Gateways to securely connect legacy SMA RS485 networks to modern cloud infrastructure in minutes.
+Debug your Python Modbus parsers.
+Save engineering time.
+See how integrators are using Valtoris Edge Gateways to securely connect legacy SMA RS485 networks to modern cloud infrastructure in minutes.